World domination: Caliphate

 The theme of world domination is absent in the earliest Islamic sources, Quran or the hadith.
 Most warlike passages in Quran appear in defensive context.
 The motif of world domination appears almost a century after Muhammad during the early Muslim conquests.
 Then Islamic thought divided the world into Dar al-Islam coterminous with the Caliphate and the rest of the world called Dar al-Harb (lit. region of war).
 The latter world has not yet been subjugated and its inhabitants have remained outside the Islamic frontier.
 Dar al-Islam and Dar al-Harb were considered in a state of war because the ultimate objective of the Caliphate was world conquest.
 Imperial and expansionist, the Caliphate strived to subjugate other peoples by the means of jihad.
 This became the chief preoccupation of the contemporary Islamic jurists, such as Al-Shaybani.
 The jurists elaborated jihad for the conquest of Dar al-Harb.
-Originally Quranic defensive war, jihad evolved into offensive holy war to be waged until the Caliphate attains world domination and converts all mankind into Islam.
-In theory, jihad was a temporary means to attain these ends.
-With worldwide Dar al-Islam, jihad would lose its raison d'être and pass out of existence.
-But Dar al-Harb proved to be more permanent and vaster than envisaged by the jurists.
-The wave of Islamic expansion stopped short of world domination and the Caliphate had to accommodate itself with other nations on grounds other than jihad.